Dealing With the Coronavirus: Dos and Don'ts of Essential Oil Use (Updated April 2020)

 Across the globe, the new coronavirus has been plaguing the minds, bodies, and day-to-day activities of people.
-As of today, there are more than 160 countries affected with over 180,000 confirmed cases of the virus.
 Countries have been shutting down their borders, travel bans have been popping up here and there, and governments have been imposing lockdowns on major cities all over the world.

 In this article, we’ll delve into the topic of the new coronavirus, proper prevention, and demystifying essential oil use in relation to dealing with the current pandemic.